billycychan/master-slave-replication-cpp/README.md

 # Master-Slave Replication System with Fault Tolerance (C++)

 This project implements a Master-Slave replication pattern with fault tolerance features inspired by the Raft consensus algorithm.
-The system runs a master node and three slave nodes that maintain synchronized key-value stores.
+The system runs a master node and three slave nodes within a single Java application, which can be containerized using Docker.

 ## System Architecture